elodieandrieu/elodieandrieu.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Economics & B.S. in Mathematics, Brigham Young University, 2017
+* B.A. in Economics XXXX
 * Ph.D in Economics, KCL, 1st year

 Work experience